 It was an informative place, which went through the many different cultures in great detail so check it out!

 A Famosa Fort is a Portuguese fort built by Afonso de Albuquerque in 1511.

 This fort is one of the oldest European remains to still exist in South East Asia.

-You can continue your journey through the gardens behind and watch the archaeologists work to uncover more artefacts from when the Portuguese, Dutch and Britons were here.
+You can continue your journey through the gardens behind and watch the archaeologists work to uncover more artifacts from when the Portuguese, Dutch, and Britons were here.

 3. Bukit St. Paul (St. Paul’s Hill & Church)

 This awesome little church on the hill is a welcome respite in the seating heat.